GiorgiVartanov/minesweeper/README.md

 <!--![screenshot](https://i.ibb.co/xYN94kG/image.png)-->

+this is a simple minesweeper game, where you can select the size of greed and amount of bombs.

 -   you can see demo on https://ph-minesweeper.netlify.app

-## Features

-this is a simple minesweeper game, where you can select the size of greed and amount of bombs.

 ## Contact